Can Diabetics Eat Oranges? Is Orange Good for Diabetes

 Canned mandarin oranges

 The ADA suggests against the usage of canned oranges for sugar patients.
-Canned oranges contain preservatives and extra added sugar.
+Canned orange for diabetic patients contain preservatives and extra added sugar.
 A person must also look for phrases on the can like “no added sugars” or “unsweetened”.

 Orange juice